sifzerda/asteroids/README.md

 ## (12) Authors and acknowledgment

-The author acknowledges and credits those who have contributed to this project.
+The author acknowledges and credits those who have contributed to this project including:

+- ChatGPT

 ## (13) License